hobuinc/untwine/README.md

 - a_srs

   Assign an output SRS.
 Example `--a_srs EPSG:2056`

+- no_srs

+  Don't read the SLR VLRs.
+This is only applicable to las files.
+[Default: false]

 - dims

   List of dimensions to load.
 X, Y and Z are always loaded.
 Limiting the dimensions can